 How to Make Garlic Confit

 Hi, do you have a vampire problem?
-If so, I have the recipe for you!
+If so, this Garlic Confit recipe is the thing for you!
 Not only will it safeguard your house and surrounding area from garlic-hating demons, it will also happily feed you.

-I’ve had this on my list to try forever and finally got around to it over the weekend.
+I’ve had garlic confit on my list to try forever and finally got around to it over the weekend.

-As Betsy said when she tried a piece of bread slathered with Garlic Confit: “Sometimes you know what you’re doing.”
+As Betsy said when she tried a piece of bread slathered with this homemade Garlic Confit: “Sometimes you know what you’re doing.”

 1) Separate cloves from garlic heads, removing as much paper as possible from the cloves.